open-sdg/open-sdg/docs/quick-start.md

     ```

 1. If you did not need to adjust the list of language codes, simply make any other change in the file.
 For example, add a new line at the top: `# This is a comment`
 1. Towards the bottom, select "Create a new branch for this commit and start a pull request."
 1. Beneath this, click "Propose file changes".
 1. Click on the green "Create pull request" button.
+1. Wait a moment to see the message that says "Test PRs / test (pull_request) - in progress"
+1. Wait until you see "All checks have passed".
+This takes about 5 minutes.
+1. Click on the green "Merge pull request" button.

+Next, you will need to edit the deploy-to-staging workflow to allow the site repository to be rebuilt automatically once a change has been made in the data repository:

+1. In the list of files in the data repository, click on `.github/workflows`.
+1. Click on `deploy-to-staging.yml`.
+1. Click the pencil to edit the file.
+1. Make changes to the file by following the instructions in the notes.
+1. Towards the bottom, select "Create a new branch for this commit and start a pull request."
+1. Beneath this, click "Propose file changes".
+1. Click on the green "Create pull request" button.